yewstack/yew/docs/concepts/components/children.md

 ### Typed children

-In cases where you only need to restrict the children to a single component, you can use `yew::html::ChildrenWithProps<T>`.
+In cases where you want one type of component to be passed as children to your component, you can use `yew::html::ChildrenWithProps<T>`.

 ```rust